Paperback-iOS/website/src/guides/backups.md

 ---
 title: Backing up Your Data
-description: Get acquainted with the process of creating backups to ensure the safety of your library data.
+description: Get acquainted with the process of using backups to ensure the safety of your data.
 ---

 # Backing up Your Data